Aarin06/Planpal/README.md

 PlanPal is a travel planning web app designed to help promote a multiuser planning experience.
 It offers a range of features to streamline the travel planning process:

 - **Trip Planning**: Users can create detailed itineraries for their trips, including activities, accommodations, and transportation.
+- **Route Viewing**: Users can view a live update of the route that they will be taking based on the activities they have chosen.
 - **Collaboration**: The web app allows for real-time collaborative planning, enabling multiple users to contribute to the same itinerary, making it ideal for group travel, in real time.
 Users will be able to drag and drop, join and leave and delete events.

-The overall aim of PlanPal is to simplify the travel planning experience with multiple users, providing suggestions tailored to user likings.
+The overall aim of PlanPal is to simplify the travel planning experience with multiple users.

 ### Fulfillment of Required Elements: